KG-1510/KG-1510/README.md

 <p align="center"><img height="25" src="https://komarev.com/ghpvc/?username=KG-1510" alt="KG-1510" /></p>

 <h4 align="center">
 I am a CSE student at SRM Institute of Science and Technology, Chennai.
-I am a pre-final year student and currently building skills to become a Full Stack Web Developer.
+I am a final year student and currently building skills to become a Full Stack Web Developer.
 I love coding in Python, Java, Javascript and Typescript, and I love to learn new tech!
 Here are all of my projects, feel free to use and modify them! 😄
 </h4>

 <h2 align="center">Stats: </h2>